Geometric Algebra Transformer: Related work

 Geometric algebras have been used in machine learning in various ways. \citet{spellings2021geometric} use $\ga{3,0,0}$ geometric products to compute rotation-invariant features from small point clouds.
 Unlike us, they do not learn internal geometric representations.

 Our work was inspired by \citet{brandstetter2022clifford} and \citet{ruhe2023geometric}.
 These works also use multivector features (the latter even of the same $\pga$), and process them with operations such as the geometric\,/\,sandwich product, Clifford Fourier transforms and Clifford convolutions.
-The main difference to our work is that \gatr is $\ethree$ equivariant, while both of these works are not. \footnote{Clifford convolutions are equivariant with respect to translations on a base space (similar to how regular convolutional networks are translation equivariant), but neither \citet{brandstetter2022clifford}, nor \citet{ruhe2023geometric} are equivariant with respect to the $\ethree$ symmetry naturally afforded by projective geometric algebra.} \textsuperscript{,} \footnote{Concurrently to this publication, Ref.~\cite{ruhe2023clifford} also studies equivariant, geometric algebra--based architectures.}
+The main difference to our work is that \gatr is $\ethree$ equivariant, while both of these works are not.
+We compare to the GCA-GNN network from Ref.~\citep{ruhe2023geometric} in our experiments.

+Concurrently to this publication, \citet{ruhe2023clifford} also study equivariant, geometric algebra--based architectures.
+While some of our and their findings overlap, there are several differences: They develop theory for generic geometric algebras of the form $\ga{p,q,r}$, while we focus on the projective algebra $\pga$ with its faithful $\ethree$ representations, with our theory also applicable to the group $E(n)$ and the algebras $\ga{n,0,0}$ and $\ga{n,0,1}$. \citet{ruhe2023clifford} also finds the linear maps of Eq.~\eqref{eq:linear}, but does not discuss the join or distance-aware dot-product, which we found to be essential for performance in the projective algebra.
+Moreover, they propose an MLP-like architecture and use it in a message-passing graph network, while our \gatr{} is a Transformer.

 \paragraph{Equivariant deep learning}